oscarwestberg/Face-Tracking-Maya/README.md

 	11. rightmouth
 	12. lowerlip

+A ready made rig is provided in Volemort_rigged.mb

 * Add corresponding markers to your own face + markers on your nose and forehead.

 * Run the FaceTracker.mel script in Maya.